-If you have created a WPL program named STARTUP on the disk that contains your system print and system tab files, SYS\PRT and SYS\TAB, it will be executed automatically when you boot Apple Writer.
+If you have created a WPL program named STARTUP on the disk that contains your system print and system tab files, SYS.PRT and SYS.TAB, it will be executed automatically when you start up Apple Writer.
+You may use different STARTUP programs for different tasks.

 Any program may be named or renamed STARTUP.
-If you always run the same program after you boot, name it STARTUP so that it is part of the boot itself.
-For instance, if you always run CONTPRINT, use the Rename File option of the SOS Command Menu to change the name of the program.
+If you always run the same program after you start up, name it STARTUP so that it is part of the start up process itself.
+For instance, if you always run CONTPRINT, use the Rename File option of the ProDOS Commands Menu to change the name of the program.
 (Make sure the file is unlocked before you try to rename it.)
 Here's how you would change the name of CONTPRINT to STARTUP:

-- 1. Press [0] to display the SOS Commands Menu. - 2.
+- 1. Press [0] to display the ProDOS Commands Menu. - 2.
 Type B to rename a file. - 3.
-Type CONTPRINT, STARTUP and press ${\mbox{\scriptsize RETURN}}$ . - 4.
-Type STARTUP and press (RETURN).
+Type /AW2MASTER/CONTPRINT and press (RETURN). - 4.
+Type /AW2MASTER/STARTUP and press (RETURN).